 How is it that she wasn’t diagnosed until just recently?

-The answer is simple, she was able to be extremely focused and could spend hours quietly playing by herself or working on a project that interested her.
-Thus – she was not ADD/ADHD.
-She simply didn’t fit the popular picture at the time – she wasn’t out of control, bouncing off the walls, disruptive, or in constant motion, and she was focused for hours.
+The answer is simple: She was extremely focused and could spend hours quietly playing by herself or working on a project that interested her.
+Thus, she was not ADD/ADHD.
+She simply didn’t fit the popular picture then—she wasn’t out of control, bouncing off the walls, disruptive, or in constant motion, and she was focused for hours.

 I knew she was brilliant and could get involved in something and not look up for hours – this is now called hyperfocus and is the flip side of distractibility.
 I also knew that she often didn’t listen and didn’t like to do things that bored her.
 She disliked waiting for others to answer or the teacher to finish her questions, causing much frustration.